lealceldeiro/gems/CleanCraftsmanship/README.md

 > As the tests get more specific, the code gets more generic.

+**Stairstep tests**

+Some tests are written just to force us to create classes or functions or other structures that we’re going to need.
+Sometimes these tests are so simple that they assert nothing.
+Other times they assert something very naive.
+Often these tests are superseded by more comprehensive tests later and can be safely deleted.
+We call these kinds of tests _stairstep tests_ because they are like stairs that allow us to incrementally increase the complexity to the appropriate level.

+**Misplaced responsibility**

+A design flaw in which the function that claims to perform a computation does not actually perform the computation.
+The computation is performed elsewhere.

+Rule 6: When the code feels wrong, fix the design before proceeding.

 ## Part I: Standards

 ## Part I: Ethics